 Currently the Sustainability Disclosure Database

 includes thousands of reports published from 1999 until present.
 Approximately 65% of the reports are GRI reports and the remaining 35% are reports that are not based on the GRI Guidelines or GRI Standard, but include sustainability disclosures.
-Reports based on the GRI Guidelines or GRI Standards but do not contain a GRI Content Index are included as "GRI-Referenced" reports in the Database.
+Reports based on the GRI Guidelines but do not contain a GRI Content Index are included as "Citing-GRI" reports in the Database.
 They are not considered to be GRI reports.
-Please refer to the Data Legend
+"GRI-Referenced" reports refer only to GRI Standards and are sustainability/integrated report that use individual GRI Standards or parts of their content to report sustainability information, and therefore cannot claim that it has prepared a report in accordance with the GRI Standards.
+These reports must include the claim “This material references [full name and publication year of the Standard]’, for each Standard used.”.

 for detailed information on organization and report profiling on the Database.